Top Web Design Trends for 2025: What's In and What's Out

 16. Grid Design

-Grid design is a trend that involves using CSS grids to create a structured layout.
-This trend is becoming more popular as designers look for ways to display information in a clean and organized way.
-Urban Outfitters’ website is a great example of this trend in action.
+Grid design uses CSS grids to create a structured layout.
+It is becoming more popular as designers look for ways to display information in a clean and organised way.

 17. 3D Websites

-3D elements are becoming more common in web design, with designers using them to create immersive experiences.
-These elements can be found in headers, feature sections, and even entire websites.
-Atmos’ website is a great example, featuring 3D elements that come to life as you scroll.
+3D elements are becoming more common in web design, used to create immersive experiences.
+They appear in headers, feature sections and occasionally across an entire site, coming to life as the visitor scrolls.

 18. Blending Image and Graphics